anuragkmr45/magic-notes/README.md

 We welcome contributions from developers of all levels of experience.
 To contribute to our project for Hacktoberfest, follow these steps:

+0. **Star the repo**: Star the repo by pressing the topmost-right button to start your wonderful journey.
 1. **Fork the Repository**: Click the "Fork" button at the top right of the project's GitHub page to create your own copy of the repository.

 2. **Clone the Repository**: Use Git to clone the forked repository to your local machine.